openvocab/loomio-api-proposal/README.md

  3. 'Integration as a Service', and
  4. 'Open Vocab'

 Which strategies should apps adopt?
-None of strategies exclude the others in practice, but each has different implications in emphasis .
-We outline and discuss the implications of these strategies with particular referance to motivations, costs, disadvantages and politics.
+None of strategies *exclude* the others in practice, but each has different implications *in emphasis*.
+We outline and discuss the implications of these strategies with particular referance to their motivating factors, costs, disadvantages and politics.

+---
 ###Point-to-point Integration

 A 'Point-to-point Integration' strategy uses a *translation layer* to transform models in one app into models in another.
 We can imagine a Loomio feature that allows users to 'Import your account details from DemocracyOS'.
 This requires a translation layer to translate a DemocracyOS Citizen model into a Loomio User model.